Vencord/Installer/README.md

 Download [VencordInstaller.exe](https://github.com/Vencord/Installer/releases/latest/download/VencordInstaller.exe) and run it

-Alternatively, or if the above doesn't work for you, open Powershell and run
+If the above doesn't work/open, for example because you're using Windows 7, 32 bit, or have a bad GPU, you can instead use our terminal based installer.

+To do so, open Powershell, run the following command, then follow along with the instructions/prompts

 ```ps1
 iwr "https://raw.githubusercontent.com/Vencord/Installer/main/install.ps1" -UseBasicParsing | iex
 ```

 ### Linux

+Run the following command in your terminal and follow along with the instructions/prompts

 ```sh
 sh -c "$(curl -sS https://raw.githubusercontent.com/Vendicated/VencordInstaller/main/install.sh)"